sujayjag/MLProjectSite/index.md

 Saving the Processed Data: Finally, the cleaned and processed dataset is saved to a new CSV file, matches_between_2010_2018.csv.
 This file can be used for further analysis or modeling.

 Overall, we have prepared the dataset for analysis by addressing common issues like irrelevant features, missing values, and non-numeric data.
 This preprocessing is an essential step in data science to ensure the quality and reliability of predictions derived from the data.

+#### Random Forest Classifier (w/ PCA):
+The first method we implemented and tested is a random forest classifier.
+We used this method for predicting the outcome of a given match between two payers.
+Random forests are an ensemble learning method that builds multiple decision trees during training and merges them together to get a more accurate and stable prediction.
+In the context of predicting tennis match outcomes, this ensemble approach can capture complex patterns and relationships within the data, making it effective for handling the intricacies of the sport, such as match conditions and historical performance.

+Before employing the random forest classifier, Principal Component Analysis (PCA) was used.
+PCA is a dimensionality reduction technique which works by transforming the original features into a new set of uncorrelated features, called principal components, ordered by their importance in explaining the variance in the data.
+The main objective of PCA is to reduce the dimensionality of the data while retaining as much of the original variability as possible.
+In our model, a PCA instance is made with n_components=0.95, indicating that PCA should retain enough components to explain 95% of the variance in the data.
+This allows for reducing dimensionality, while retaining a significant portion of the original information.

+The code first performs a train-test split on the transformed data, dividing the dataset into training and testing sets to allow evaluation of the model's performance on unseen data.
+Then, the RandomForestClassifier from scikit-learn is employed with 100 decision trees (n_estimators=100) and a fixed random seed for reproducibility (random_state=42).
+The number of decision trees is a hyperparameter which typically increases accuracy as it is increased while also increasing computational complexity.
+We tested different quantities before settling on the choice of 100 decision trees, which seemed to strike a balance between model complexity and computational efficiency.
+Additionally, setting a fixed random seed, in this case, 42, ensures reproducibility in the model training process.
+When the random forest algorithm involves randomness, such as in the random selection of subsets of data for training each tree, setting a seed allows for the same random process to be replicated.
+This is important for consistency, as running the same code with the same seed should produce the same results.
+The model fitting process is straightforward, involving the training of multiple decision trees on different subsets of the training data, and then evaluating the performance on the testing data.

+The evaluation metrics used, including accuracy, precision, recall, F1 score, ROC AUC, confusion matrix, and log loss, provide a fairly complete analysis of the model's performance.
+Accuracy measures the overall correctness of predictions, precision quantifies the ratio of true positives to the total predicted positives, recall gauges the ratio of true positives to the actual positives, and F1 score combines precision and recall.
+ROC AUC assesses the model's ability to distinguish between classes, and the confusion matrix provides insights into false positives, false negatives, true positives, and true negatives.
+Log loss is a measure of how well the predicted probabilities align with the actual outcomes.

+Although our model performed very well across the evaluation metrics, there are potential downsides to using a random forest model that are worth mentioning.
+Random forests can be prone to overfitting, especially if the number of trees is too high or if the model is too complex.
+Fine-tuning hyperparameters, such as the maximum depth of the trees and the number of decision trees, could be explored to mitigate overfitting.
+The overall performance and efficiency of the model depend on various factors, including the quality of the data, the chosen features, and the hyperparameter settings.
+Since we used a high quality dataset which spans many years and used PCA for dimensinality reduction, the model we created performed well.

+### Potential Results and Discussions

+Metrics such as accuracy, precision, recall, and the F1 score will be used to gauge the model's efficiency.
+We can anticipate a fairly high success rate on the prediction based on initial exploratory data analysis.
+However, these figures can change for the better, as we delve deeper and refine our models through testing.

 ### Data Visualizations and Explanations